napalm-automation/napalm-logs/docs/developers/architecture.rst

 +++++++++

-The Publisher process retrieves the messages from the IPC socket using ``PULL`` operations, then forward them over the :ref:`publisher` interfaces.
-When the messages encryption is not turned off (see :ref:`configuration-options-disable-security`), the Publisher has also the role to encrypt and sign before publishing.
-Regardless if the security is disabled or not, the messages are anyway binary serialised using `MessagePack <http://msgpack.org/>`_.
+The Publisher process retrieves the messages from the IPC socket using ``PULL`` operations, then forwards them over the :ref:`publisher` interfaces.
+When the messages encryption is not turned off (see :ref:`configuration-options-disable-security`), the Publisher also has the role of encrypting and signing before publishing.
+Regardless of the security being disabled or not, the messages are binary serialised using `MessagePack <http://msgpack.org/>`_.

 The Publisher is another pluggable interface, check :ref:`publisher` for more